 The major street system is in place due to prior development.
-Reed Road located to the west and Battle Creek Road located to the south of the site will provide access into the development.
+Reed Road located to the west, Battle Creek Road located to the southwest of the site, Strong Road is located to the east of the site and will provide access into the development.
 Both Reed Road and Battle Creek Road are designated as a 'minor arterial' on the Salem Transportation System Plan.